researchart/rose6icse/submissions/available/OpenVocabCodeNLM/INSTALL.md

 Python: https://doi.org/10.5281/zenodo.3628636

-PLease follow [the instructions]() TODO link if you are interested in reproducing corpus pre-processing.
+Please follow [the instructions](https://github.com/mast-group/OpenVocabCodeNLM) if you are interested in reproducing corpus pre-processing.

 #### Set the paths and run the script